 The Group works to ensure that apprenticeships serve as a pathway to a career and how the apprenticeship model can meet the changing skill demands from businesses.
 The Group has heard from all the top apprenticeship experts, including recent Ministers for Skills, top civil servants and business groups but most importantly from apprentices themselves.
-In June 2017, the Group launched an Annual Report
+In July 2018, the Group launched an Annual Report

 with the following key recommendations:

 Catherine McKinnell was elected the MP for Newcastle Upon Tyne North in 2010, following a career in employment law.
 She is a passionate advocate for apprenticeships.
 Shortly after being elected, she introduced a Ten Minute Rule Bill, the Apprenticeships and Skills (Public Procurement Contracts) Bill, which called for the introduction of the requirement on public sector contracts having a firm commitment to skills training and apprenticeships.
 This has since become Government policy.
 She is currently a member of the Treasury Select Committee, which scrutinises the policy of the Department for Education, including on skills and apprenticeships.